fossum/bad-employee-bot/README.md

     1. https://discord.com/developers/applications
     1. Click on the Bot tab.
     1. Reset the token and save the value somewhere safe.
 Or just copy it to the next step.
-1. Set the DISCORD_API_KEY environment variable.
+1. Set the DISCORD_APP_TOKEN environment variable.